Translation of the book about Architecture Styles in the Netherlands-Indies & Indonesia

 The results are the publication of modules based on local cultural heritage and trainings for teachers.

 Capacity Building for Indonesian Heritage Cities Network

 Indonesian Heritage Cities Network is a platform for urban and regency leaders to play a significant role in saving cultural heritage in their administrative responsibility.
-It is a strategic network which can influence its member in taking right decisions what to do with cultural heritage.
-Decision-makers need right and proper know-how to fulfill their tasks.
+It is a strategic network that can influence its member in taking the right decisions on what to do with cultural heritage.
+Decision-makers need the right and proper know-how to fulfill their tasks.